 - Rush Coil: (default) Mega Man summons Rush and jumps off his back.
+This can be used in midair.
 If Rush lands on something solid, then he’ll stick around long enough for Mega Man to come back down and bounce off him again.
 But if you do this over a pit, Rush will fall into the pit (poor Rush) and you only get one bounce out of it.

 - Tornado Hold: Mega Man produces a tornado at his feet that buoys him upward.
 If you do this in midair, the tornado starts at Mega Man’s present location and boosts him higher from there.
 The tornado can also be used to attack, because it will damage enemies who touch it.

 - Beat: Mega Man grabs Beat, who flies him up into the air.
 You have a couple of seconds to control where Beat flies him before Mega Man lets go and Beat teleports away.
 I have not yet found a way to cancel this early.
 This one is pretty much only useful for comebacks and battlefield positioning, as it does not damage foes that I have seen.
 But it does give you more control over where Mega Man goes than his other two comeback moves.

 - Leaf Shield: (default) Pressing this causes Mega Man to put up a shield around himself.
 If the shield is already active, pressing any attack button shoots it in the direction Mega Man is facing.
 You can activate this in midair.
 Each of the four leaves has its own collision and if it strikes another character, it will deal a tiny amount of damage and disappear.
 The shield also disappears automatically after a few seconds pass.